 Create a safe space for yourself, and know that you can escape to it

 If spending lots of time with family time sounds overwhelming – that’s okay!
 This can be overwhelming for people regardless of whether they’re suffering with an eating disorder or not.
-Just ensure you have safe space you can return to for some reflection and peace and quiet.
+Just ensure you have a safe space you can return to for some reflection and peace and quiet.
 Perhaps you could create a safe word with a family member, so they know you need a short break and need to be checked in with after a period of time.
 All of these actions are ways of ensuring you can keep your recovery the priority – it is not “needy” or “weak” to need time out.